- Gettysburg Museum & Visitor’s Center, Cyclorama, and Film

 Ghosts of Gettysburg Candlelight Walking Tour

 Prepare to meet the ghosts of 1863 on this popular character-led tour that’s been introducing brave guests to “Gettysburg, after dark” for over 20 years.
-For decades, messages of unrest from the quaint houses and quiet fields in and around the town of Gettysburg have drifted into the ears of the tour’s creator, an acclaimed author and ghost hunter; sightings of soldiers, moving in battle lines across the fields where they marched and died and accounts of ephemeral glimpses of a Civil War hospital and men long dead bound, eternally captive, by duty.
+For decades, messages of unrest from the quaint houses and quiet fields in and around the town of Gettysburg have drifted into the ears of the tour’s creator, an acclaimed author, and ghost hunter; sightings of soldiers, moving in battle lines across the fields where they marched and died and accounts of ephemeral glimpses of a Civil War hospital and men long dead bound, eternally captive, by duty.
 You and your students will embark on a fascinatingly informative and entertainingly eerie candlelit trek through the darkened streets of Gettysburg to these known stomping grounds of the Civil War “undead.”
-You’ll explore “occupied” homes and buildings and sites where the slain once lay in horrific rows and the wounded suffered horribly, waiting in dread for the imminent relief of death, and find your way to area cemeteries where the reluctantly departed find no rest on this fright-filled foray through what may well be, acre for acre, the most haunted place in America!
+You’ll explore “occupied” homes and buildings and sites where the slain once lay in horrific rows and the wounded suffered horribly, waiting in dread for the imminent relief of death, and find your way to area cemeteries were the reluctantly departed find no rest on this fright-filled foray through what may well be, acre for acre, the most haunted place in America!

 Eisenhower National Historic Site